BlockchainCommons/bc-envelope-cli-rust/README.md

 **NOTE:** The `envelope` tool does *not* have the same command line syntax as the Swift `envelope` tool.

 ## Version History

+### 0.35.0: May 15, 2026

+- Handle broken stdout pipes gracefully when downstream pipeline consumers exit early.
+- Improve `envelope sign` diagnostics when signer keys are passed positionally instead of with `--signer`/`-s`.
+- Accept full XID document URs as envelope data and in read-only XID commands.
+- Fix read-only XID id, key, provenance, and resolution commands on enriched or signed XID documents.
+- Ensure `xid export` honors requested signing options when exporting with elision.
+- Improve encrypted inception-key signing failures when the decryption password is missing or wrong.
+- Avoid assertion find panics on elided assertions.
+- Add key-format documentation and multipart UR examples.
+- Update `bc-xid` dependency from ^0.22.0 to ^0.23.0 and `provenance-mark` dependency from ^0.23.0 to ^0.24.0.
+- Add regression tests for fixed GitHub issues and custom XID assertion preservation.

 ### 0.34.1: February 13, 2026